mvolkmann/blog/src/english/punctuation.md

 - end a statement with a question

-  "The didn't actually write that, did you?"
+  "You didn't actually write that, did you?"

 - follow direct address